 - Prepare and insert your subpatch.
 Cut a piece of twill or thin denim that’s an inch larger than the hole.
 Lay the patch on top of the hole.
 In this example, there are multiple curves on this section of the arm, so little triangles must be cut where the patch buckles or wrinkles.
 Do this until the patch lays flat across the hole.
 Round any corners for easier insertion.
 Then insert the patch underneath the leather and glue down with a strong, flexible fabric glue (the glue in our subpatch kit is perfect).

 - Prepare and apply your top-patch.
 If there is not any excess of the original material, source a leather or vinyl (PVC) with a similar thickness, grain, and if possible, color.
-Do not use polyurethane (PU) leather.
+Do not use polyurethane (PU) faux leather.
 Cut the patch to fit inside the hole, minimizing the gap between the original material and your top-patch.
 Ensure there is no overlap.
-Use the same subpatch glue to adhere the top-patch to the subpatch.
-Glue it down, making sure the entire perimeter is secure.
-Make sure the glue is totally dry before applying filler.
+Use the same fabric glue to adhere the top-patch to the subpatch.
+Work in small sections if necessary until the entire entire perimeter of the hole is secure.
+Ensure the glue is totally dry before applying filler.

 - Repair the remaining gaps with leather filler.
 See how to use our Soft Filler in this video.

 - Apply a water-based finish to conceal the repair.
 Learn how to match color or change color.